Are memes a harmless yet effective way of getting your message across? When do we cross the line from harmless to offensive?

 Amidst lockdown, when people are already getting laid-off and are struggling to make their ends meet financially, this is the last thing a parent would want to hear that their child got suspended for partaking in an online harmless activity.

 We do realize that students should be more responsible about the kind of content they generate on social media, especially these days when the culture of online bullying and trolling is so rampant and devastating.
-Indeed, including professors’ name as part of memes is disrespectful.
+Indeed, including professors’ names as part of memes is disrespectful and should not, in any way, be encouraged.
 But, right now, we are talking about an action that has outright put students’ future in jeopardy for taking part in an activity that they were not even warned about.

 These are such activities that all of us, at some point in our student life, take part in.
-It is natural and normal.
-Whether it’s mocking the inefficient online enrollment system that collapses at the very moment of registration, or a lack of available equipment or seats in courses, students like to entertain themselves during their academic (stressful) years through such sarcastic gestures.
+It is natural.
+Whether it’s mocking the inefficient online enrollment system that collapses at the very moment of registration or the lack of available equipment in courses, students like to entertain themselves during their academic (stressful) years through such sarcastic gestures.

 It is difficult to believe that an institute can exercise such cruel punishments as a result of some mere memes.
 In fact, it rather looks like an authoritative form of management using its unchecked power to curb down any criticism that might come there way.